 This creamy savory white broth can be used as the base for various dishes.
-It took me a lot of trial and error when making pure white bone broth but if you follow my recipe it should work out the first time for you.
+It took me a lot of trial and error when making pure white bone broth but I finally got it and so let me know if you try this recipe.

 Important Tips: